 - Ventilator mask

-Caution: This repair uses an epoxy-type filler that has fumes that are hazardous.
+This repair uses an epoxy-type filler that has hazardous fumes.
 Good ventilation is required, as well as the use of an approved ventilator mask.
 Always follow the kit manufacturer's recommendations for safety measures.

 How to Use a Paste-Type Acrylic/Fiberglass Repair Kit